valera-rozuvan/react-webpack-starter/README.md

 ## Older version of React

 As time progresses, React is being updated.
-New versions keep appearing.
-Work with older version of React will live in separate branches.
+New major versions keep appearing every year or so.
+Starter for older version of React will live in separate branches.

-- version 17 - checkout branch `react_v17` ([link](https://github.com/valera-rozuvan/react-v17-webpack-starter/tree/react_v17))
+- React v17 - checkout branch `react_v17` ([link](https://github.com/valera-rozuvan/react-v17-webpack-starter/tree/react_v17))

 ## Pre-requisites